North Dakota Judgment Collection

 Within twenty days the employer returns a sworn disclosure of disposable earnings subject to garnishment, applies the cap and any dependent reduction, and withholds.

 Two procedural deadlines do the most work here.
 The creditor’s ten-day pre-garnishment notice under section 32-09.1-04 is mandatory; a garnishment issued without it is void, not merely defective.
 And the employer’s disclosure under section 32-09.1-09 must be served within twenty days, stating under oath the disposable earnings subject to garnishment and any property of the debtor the employer holds.
-An employer who ignores the summons can end up personally liable, which is why disclosures are returned even when the answer is that the named worker is not employed there.
+Disclosures are returned even when the answer is that the named worker is not employed there.

 Exemption Claims and What Overrides the Cap